theghostyced/sprogress/README.md

 ```

 **N.B** - The `once` object passed to the `addEventListener` in other to invoke the `handler` only once.
 Highly recommended
-if you don't want the handler trigger more than once.
+if you don't want the handler trigger more than once. <a href="https://developers.google.com/web/updates/2016/10/addeventlistener-once" target="_blank">Have a look here to learn more</a>

 ## Options